 If the debtor in possession doesn’t comply with the reporting requirements set by the court or of the trustee, then the trustee can file a petition to have the case dismissed entirely or have it converted to another chapter of the bankruptcy code like Chapter 13.

 Are You Considering Filing for Chapter 11 Bankruptcy?

-Click here to learn more about how you can secure debtor in possession financing today.
+Apply here to learn more about how you can secure debtor-in-possession financing today.